Félix Martin: Work in Canada

 The stately pile of St. Patrick's Church, Montreal, was also of his designing, the main outlines of which are in pure thirteenth-century Gothic.
-Fr.
 Martin was the originator of the Archives of St. Mary's College, and the principal collector of the records of an almost forgotten past.
-With such men as Viger, Faribault, E. G. O'Callaghan, etc., he quickened, if not set on foot, the campaign of research which ended in the placing within reach of all the original historical sources of the colonial and missionary days of New France.
+With such men as Jacques Viger, George-Barthélemy Faribault, Edmund Bailey O'Callaghan, etc., he quickened, if not set on foot, the campaign of research which ended in the placing within reach of all the original historical sources of the colonial and missionary days of New France.

 A few months after his death, the "Catholic World" (N. Y., April, 1887), wrote: "But, it is, perhaps, as an antiquarian and a man of letters that Fr.
 Martin has become most generally known.
 His services to historical literature, particularly the history of Canada, have been many and great.
 He devoted himself amidst all his onerous duties to the task of throwing light on the dark places of the past.
 He was commissioned by Government to explore the regions where of old the Jesuits had toiled amongst the Hurons, giving at last to the dusky tribes the priceless gifts of faith.
 He wrote at this time a work embellished with various plans and drawings, all of which remained in possession of the Government.
 He also collected many curious Indian relics.
 In 1857 he was sent by the Canadian Government to Europe on a scientific mission, and was likewise entrusted with the task of examining the Archives of Rome and of Paris for points of interest in relation to Canadian history.
 In this he was eminently successful.
 He discovered a number of unpublished documents relating to Canada which would be sufficient to fill a folio volume.
 Perhaps his most eminent service to historical literature was his great share in bringing out the 'Relations des Jésuites' [1611-1672], a very mine of information for the scholar.… He discovered and put into print, with preface and most valuable annotations by himself, the 'Relations' extending from 1672 to 1679.
 He added to them two geographical charts.… Fr.
 Martin also translated from Italian to French the 'Relation' of Père Bressani, which he published with notes, together with a biography of that glorious martyr.
 His historical works included Lives of Samuel de Champlain (?), the founder of Quebec, of Fathers Brébeuf, Chaumonot and Jogues [and, not mentioned in the article, of Montcalm].
 The latter [that of Fr.
 Jogues] has become known to the American public through the translation made by our foremost Catholic historian, John Gilmary Shea.
 Fr.
 Martin was the friend, adviser, and co- labourer of the eminent Canadian historical writer, J. Viger."